FardinHaque60/Team-Falcon-Data-Analysis/README.md

 The Jupyter Notebook files contain simulations, plots, and data tables of regression analysis done on various airports arrival and delay data.

-The full research paper can be found in `Research Pathways for Sustainable Aviation Paper.pdf` The slideshow can be found in `Research Pathways for Sustainable Aviation Slideshow.pdf'
+The full research paper can be found in `Research Pathways for Sustainable Aviation Paper.pdf` The slideshow can be found in `Research Pathways for Sustainable Aviation Slideshow.pdf`